 What if we change the example again by assuming that the external observer, too, knows that Liz is in the Heads group?
-Well, if Liz and the external observer agreed on the chance that the Heads group is the large group before they both learnt that Liz is in the Heads group, they will continue to agree about this chance after they have received that information-provided they agree about the conditional probability P(The Heads group is the larger group | Liz is in the Heads group).
+Well, if Liz and the external observer agreed on the chance that the Heads group is the large group before they both learnt that Liz is in the Heads group, they will continue to agree about this chance after they have received that information-provided they agree about the conditional probability P(The Heads group is the large group is the large group | Liz is in the Heads group).
 Do they?